telefonicaid/fiware-glancesync/README.rst

 This is the algorithm to determine if an image is synchronisable:

-1) images with the '_obsolete' suffix, are never synchronised
+1) images with the *_obsolete* suffix, are never synchronised
+2) images of other tenants are never synchronised
+3) images with duplicated names are never synchronised, to avoid ambiguity.
-2) if the UUID of the image is included in ``forcesync``, then it is synchronised unconditionally, even if the image is not public.
+4) if the UUID of the image is included in ``forcesync``, then it is synchronised unconditionally, even if the image is not public.
-3) if ``metadata_condition`` is defined, it contains python code that is evaluated to determine if the image is synchronised.
+5) if ``metadata_condition`` is defined, it contains python code that is evaluated to determine if the image is synchronised.
 The code can use two variables: image, with the information about the image and ``metadata_set``, with the content of that parameter.
 The more interesting field of image is ``user_properties``, that is a dictionary with the metadata of the image.
 Other properties are *id*, *name*, *owner*, *size*, *region*, *is_public*.
 The image may be synchronised even if it is not public, to avoid this, check ``image.is_public`` in the condition.
-4) if ``metadata_condition`` is not defined, the image is public, and ``metadata_set`` is defined, the image is synchronised if some of the properties of ``metadata_set`` is on ``image.user_properties``.
+6) if ``metadata_condition`` is not defined, the image is public, and ``metadata_set`` is defined, the image is synchronised if some of the properties of ``metadata_set`` is on ``image.user_properties``.
-5) if ``metadata_condition`` is not defined, the image is public, and ``metadata_set`` is not defined, the image is synchronised
+7) if ``metadata_condition`` is not defined, the image is public, and ``metadata_set`` is not defined, the image is synchronised
-6) otherwise, the image is not synchronised.
+8) otherwise, the image is not synchronised.

 For example, to synchronise the images in FIWARE Lab, the best choice is setting ``metadata_set=nid, sdc_aware, type, nid_version``, because all the images to be synchronised has at least one of those properties.

-A trip to synchronise also the images especified in a white list is combine the parameter *forcesyncs* with ``metadata_condition=False``
+A trip to synchronise also the images specified in a white list is combine the parameter *forcesyncs* with ``metadata_condition=False``

 The parameter ``metadata_set`` has another function.
 It is used to determine how